darpraithatha/ML-Disease-Prediction/README.md

 ## 1. Heart Disease

-The cardivascular Death are the major cause of Death Globally reasulting approxmately in to 30% of the total Deaths.
-According the the survey 90 % of these can be prevented.
+The cardiovascular Death are the major cause of Death Globally resulting approximately in to 30% of the total Deaths.
+According the survey 90 % of these can be prevented.

-The Objective of this Project is to take a closer look at the data and to predict the chance of occurance based on the various features (Risk Factors) responsible for the Disease.
+The Objective of this Project is to take a closer look at the data and to predict the chance of occurrence based on the various features (Risk Factors) responsible for the Disease.

-Accordingly calculate the Insurance Premium for the following candidate.

 The Data set used here is taken from UCI ML Repository [Data Set](http://archive.ics.uci.edu/ml/datasets/Heart+Disease).